 Who needs a Safety Plan?

-A safety plan is required for all teaching and research laboratory areas that use hazardous materials, hazardous processes/equipment and/or store these items.
+A safety plan is required for all teaching and research laboratory areas that use or store hazardous materials, equipment or utilize hazardous processes during their work.

 What is a Hazardous Material?